taustation-fan/userscripts/README.md

 `discreet_keyboard_navigation.user.js` adds a keyboard shortcut (control-d) and optional icon (useful for mobile) to perform discreet work steps.
 Parses the page to jump to the correct station areas and talk to the right people.
-Some configuration options available in the script source.
+Adds configuration options to the in-game User Preferences page.

 ## Storage Tracker